pingcap/docs/tiup/tiup-component-cluster-patch.md

 If you need to dynamically replace the binaries of a service while the cluster is running (namely, keep the cluster available during the replacement process), you can use the `tiup cluster patch` command.
 After the command is executed, TiUP does the following things:

-- Upload the binary package for replacement to the target machine.
+- Uploads the binary package for replacement to the target machine.
 - If the target service is a storage service such as TiKV, TiFlash, or TiDB Binlog, TiUP first takes the related nodes offline via the API.
-- Stop the target service.
+- Stops the target service.
-- Unpack the binary package and replace the service.
+- Unpacks the binary package and replace the service.
-- Start the target service.
+- Starts the target service.

 ## Syntax